 Once the set-up is complete, it is normally close to the time for racing to commence.
 While racing is underway, there are a number of activities that the Race Commissaire may ask you to help out with and these include:

-- assisting Trafficca or the Lions Club marshals on a corner of the course
+- assisting Trafficca or as a marshal on a corner of the course

 - assisting cars existing Fowles Auctions (new lessee expected for these premises)

 - filling out accident reports if there is a crash